Sharif-Smart-and-Secure-Edge-Cloud-Lab/RaspberryPi4/README.md

 Now we should enable camera in raspberry. we use these instructions to do this.

-Run sudo `raspi-config` in terminal.
+Run `sudo raspi-config` in terminal.
+Navigate to Interface Options and select Legacy camera to enable it.
+Reboot your Raspberry Pi.

+##### chalenge 1 : our VNC doesn't work when camera is enabled.